ashleymaeconard/TIMEOR/app/www/timeor_getting_started.md

 - Make sure columns are in the same order as the rows of metadata file.
 - Please upload .csv files.

-## Inputs Data, SraRunTable
-- Please upload the SraRunTable.txt, which has comma delimiters.
-- Please remove as many unneeded colums as you can.
-Some dataset SraRunTables have odd delimiters that are difficult to parse.
-- Make sure that the resulting metadata file meets the requirements for the input metadata file.
-- For paired-end reads, the pairs must have "_NUM" to distinguish them (e.g. SRRXXX_1.fastq.gz, SRRXXX_2.fastq.gz).

-## Input Data, .fastq Files
-- The .fastq files are downloaded as .fastq.gz.

 ## Suggestions for How to Answer Six "Determine Adaptive Default Methods" Questions
-"Please select at least the organism, sequencing, and experiment type, then load metadata or SraRunTable.txt.", "Not applicable" = "matrix"
+- Please select at least the organism, sequencing, and experiment type, then load metadata or SraRunTable.txt.
-Keep “multiple method comparisons” true to see comparison plots and results to show TIMEOR’s full functionality
+- Not applicable =  matrix
+- <span style="color:red">We strongly encourage the user to keep '5.Compare multiple method' set to 'Yes' to see TIMEOR's full functionality.

 ## Method and question choice assistance
-- Types of time-series
+- Question 3 of "Determine Adaptive Default Methods" asks: "What type of experiment"?
+There are two options - "case vs. control", and "just case or control" types of time-series that TIMEOR supports [(see this section)](https://timeor.brown.edu/app_direct/timeor/timeor_getting_started.html#important-points-to-remember).
+- Question 4 of "Determine Adaptive Default Methods" asks: "What type of time series"
 - Comparing multiple methods for differential expression
   - Note that there is not a fold change cut-off, only an adjusted p-value cutoff.
 This allows the user to view significant differences in expression while the fold change might be smaller.
 This is useful to observe changes for genes including non-coding genes and genes involved in dosage compensation.